 You must not let your business or organisation cause or allow pollution.
 Pollution is when any substance that harms or could harm people or the environment gets into the air, water or ground.

 It’s not just obviously hazardous substances such as pesticides or strong acids that can harm people or the environment.
-Any substance that’s not found naturally in an environment could cause pollution, and in certain circumstances even natural substances can pollute.
-For example, pollution can be caused by paper sludge, shampoo, or by dairy products such as milk and cream.
+Any substance that’s not found naturally in an environment could cause pollution, for example detergents, concrete slurry or paper sludge.
+Even natural substances such as milk can pollute.

 You can reduce the risk of pollution by following this guidance and other specific guidance for:

 - oil above ground, including petrol, diesel, mineral oil, heating oil or vegetable oil

 - petrol in underground tanks